San Diego Creek bicycle path: Alternate return path

 There is an alternate return path that includes Class 2 bike lanes, a Class 1 path through the hills above Irvine, and a Class 1 path built as part of the planned subdivisions of older Irvine.
-Access is South on Old Laguna (Road?), which leads through quiet industrial park areas to a bridge over Interstate 405, and on to an area of newly developed town homes all on relatively safe Class 2 bike lanes (with the possible exception of a narrow bridge).
+Access is South on Old Laguna, which leads through quiet industrial park areas to a bridge over Interstate 405, and on to an area of newly developed townhomes all on Class 2 bike lanes.
 Turning right at Quail Hill Parkway leads to a traffic circle; to the left at the circle, uphill, is the start of the new Class 1 path.

-The Class 1 path begins on a very long uphill stretch, followed by a long pleasant downhill ride through a pretty canyon area, part of an affluent land development named Shady Canyon.
-Ultimately the path leads to an entrance guard house, and continues to the left on a section of Class I path (not documented here).
+The Class 1 path begins on an uphill stretch, followed by a downhill ride through a canyon area, part of a land development named Shady Canyon.
+Ultimately, the path leads to an entrance guard house, and continues to the left on a section of Class I path.
 Taking the sidewalk to the right of the guard house leads back to surface roads.
-Taking the first right on Sunnyhill (Road?) leads to a crossing into a small park, where there is a sidewalk / bike path that heads back uphill.
+Taking the first right on Sunnyhill leads to a crossing into a small park, where there is a sidewalk / bike path that heads back uphill.
 This ends on a downhill street which leads to an intersection.
-Turning left at the intersection and using the sidewalk, which doubles as a bike path, leads downhill to the entrance to another Class 1 bike path, which snakes downhill on a narrow greenway passing under streets in special tunnels, reminiscent of a roller coaster ride.
-Caution is warranted, as this is in a residential section and there are pedestrians and dogs.
-Riders may also find it helpful to carry a map of this section of Irvine, since there is no signage for this part of the path and the first gap in the greenway can be confusing.
+Turning left at the intersection and using the sidewalk, which doubles as a bike path, leads downhill to the entrance to another Class 1 bike path, which snakes downhill on a narrow greenway passing under streets in special tunnels.

 At the base of the hill the path emerges into a wetlands area along University Drive: